 There are numerous benefits that playing AAU basketball provides and I’m even sure I’ve missed some.
 When just reading through some of the benefits it makes complete sense to have your child play AAU basketball.
 It gives them the chance to build relationships, make friends, learn from different coaches, travel and even teaches them life lessons.
 As I mentioned previously, the criticisms and the bad will always be around if you are involved in AAU basketball or with any organization, but it’s up to the parents to guide their kids to the team that aligns with their family goals and philosophy.
 Coach Stephen Turner of Gonzaga College High School out of Washington D.C. offers great advice to parents on how to avoid a team that may not fit your child's goals.
-“Take your kids to a couple of the teams tryouts, talk to the families of the team, and see how the organization is run”.
+“Take your kids to a couple of the team's tryouts, talk to the families of the team, and see how the organization is run”.

 As a parent it’s your job to guide your child and when choosing an AAU team you need to do some research so that your child is put in the best situation not just to win, but a situation that will mold them into a good human being.
-Here are some ways you can do that.

 - When paying to join the program ask where the money goes.